 Conversions are the cornerstone of your business and can help you understand what makes your customers decide to (or not to) buy your product or subscribe to your service.
 You should pay close attention to how much time, money, and resources you’re spending on each conversion to make sure you’re keeping the cost as low as possible—while still increasing your conversion rate, of course.

 Improve customer experience.

 Happy customers are loyal customers.
-We don’t live in a perfect world, though, and there are going to be situations that lead to a less-than-five-star customer experience.
-It’s important to address and solve poor customer experiences before they become a bigger (and repeated) occurence for your business.
+That’s why it’s important to address and solve less-than-five-star customer experiences before they become a bigger (and repeated) occurrence for your business.

 8. Refunds issued

-Any time customers request money or services to be returned is a red flag.
-Tracking these situations closely to understand why a refund is being requested will help you solve the underlying problems and prevent that negative customer action in the future.
+Any time customers request a credit or refund is a red flag.
+Track these situations closely to understand refund trends.
+This is the best way to identify and solve the underlying problems, preventing that negative customer action in the future.

 9. Freemium Upgrades and Trial Conversions

-Do your customers consistently retain their free membership and seem happy?
+Do your customers consistently keep and use their free membership?
 Or do they cancel their subscription as soon as the free trial period is up?
-Both are telling business indicators.
+Both behaviors are telling.
 The rate at which freemium and trialing members convert to a paid membership helps you understand customer satisfaction trends and how invested and fulfilled they need to be to convert.

 10. Customer Lifetime Value